jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 * MySQL - 3306
 * Oracle DB - 1521

-You can use rules to deny or allows traffic based on source IP, source Port, Destination IP, or Destination Port.
+You can use rules to allow or deny traffic based on source IP, source Port, Destination IP, or Destination Port.
 Some people urge turning the firewall off because of complexity.
 I do not recommend this.
 If you are going to run a business, you need to understand what ports are open and why--opening them all is not a solution and could be a violation of laws regarding security, privacy, and government regulation.

 ### Firewalld